tarantool/metrics/doc/monitoring/api_reference.rst

     :param table params: Table of summary parameters, used for configuring sliding window of time.
 'Sliding window' consists of several buckets to store observations.
-        New observation are added to each bucket.
+        New observations are added to each bucket.
 After a time period, 'head' bucket (bucket from which observations are collected) is reset and next bucket becomes new 'head'.
-I.e. each bucket will be store observations for the last ``max_age_time * age_buckets_count`` seconds before it will be reset.
+I.e. each bucket will store observations for ``max_age_time * age_buckets_count`` seconds before it will be reset.
-        ``max_age_time`` set the duration of each bucket lifetime, i.e., how long observations are kept before they are discarded, in seconds ``age_buckets_count`` set the number of buckets of the time window.
+        ``max_age_time`` sets the duration of each bucket lifetime, i.e., how long observations are kept before they are discarded, in seconds ``age_buckets_count`` sets the number of buckets of the time window.
 It determines the number of buckets used to exclude observations that are older than ``max_age_time`` from the Summary.
 The value is a trade-off between resources (memory and cpu for maintaining the bucket)